 Whether it’s next year, the year after or the year after that, the PS5 will certainly become a reality at some point.
 Trusted Reviews has compiled everything we know including a wishlist for the potential hardware.

 PS5 release date – When is the PlayStation 5 coming out?

-Sony hasn’t actually said a thing about a new console – yet.
-The PS4 continues not only to be the current best-selling console, but one of the best sellers in history, so it makes sense to not announce a successor yet.
+Sony hasn’t actually said an official thing about a new console – yet.
+The PS4 continues not only to be the current best-selling console on the market but one of the best sellers in history, so it makes sense to not announce a successor yet.

-Microsoft is coming back swinging with Xbox One X, so the PS4 is soon to become an inferior machine from a specs perspective.
+Microsoft has come back swinging with Xbox One X, so the PS4 is no longer the dominant machine from a specs perspective.
 Logic would point to Sony having to respond in some fashion.